Santa813/Automated-Surface-Detection-Of-Mars-Using-Machine-Learning/README.md

 Label_data.ipynb: dataset prepocessing

+label-map-proj.txt: file contains mapping of image to it actual class

 Main.py: streamlit web app for implementation of the trained model

 ML frameworks like TensorFlow, Keras, and PyTorch alongside OpenCV for automated Mars surface detection.